 For one thing, consider a Network Detection and Response (NDR) platform that integrates ATT&CK mapping into alerts.

-For example, LiveAction ThreatEye NV combines behavioral analysis with streaming machine learning to detect advanced threats.
+For example, LiveAction ThreatEye combines behavioral analysis with streaming machine learning to detect advanced threats.
 It automatically creates risk scored and MITRE ATT&CK labeled alerts for your SOC.
 This increases clarity around a threat, helps teams prioritize response, and saves the most valuable resource in SecOps: time.

 And here is a second idea for getting started.